SamLGameDev/SamsEngine/readme.md

 ## How to run the Build
 First, download the build from the releases section.
 The one to download it Release.zip Then, unzip it, and go to Release->Windows-Release->src and run SamsEngine.exe.
+This may take a few minuites to load the first time, as it has to compile all of the shaders.
+It will have loaded when something appears on screen

 ## Controls